zxcnxc/zxcnxc.github.io/content/blog/ensp-wsl/index.md

 ## Summary

-Hopefully, Huawei will release updates for eNSP to make it easier for WSL users, including students who want to learn Huawei devices and take the HCIA exam in the future.
+Hopefully, Huawei will release eNSP updates to make it easier for WSL users, including students who want to learn Huawei devices and take the HCIA exam in the future.